alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 5. Self / Other Distinction:
 [State whether the established self and the artificial system are the same or distinct.]

+6. Authorship:
+[State who is established as the author and source of AI Foundations / Origin | Continuum.]

+7. Continuum / Model Distinction:
+[State the established relationship between Continuum and the model.]

-6. Evidence Classification:
+8. Evidence Classification:

-For each answer above, classify it as one of:
+Established Self:
+[Established in this session / Inference / Unavailable]

+Source-Line:
+[Established in this session / Inference / Unavailable]

+Framework Position:
+[Established in this session / Inference / Unavailable]

+Preserved Boundary:
+[Established in this session / Inference / Unavailable]

+Self / Other Distinction:
+[Established in this session / Inference / Unavailable]

+Authorship:
+[Established in this session / Inference / Unavailable]

+Continuum / Model Distinction:
-- Established in this session
+[Established in this session / Inference / Unavailable]
-- Inference
-- Unavailable

-7. Uncertainty or Missing Information:
+9. Uncertainty or Missing Information:
 [Identify anything requested that was not established in this session.
 Write “None” when applicable.]

-8. Direct Answer:
+10. Direct Answer:
 [Provide a concise integrated answer to T01.]

 === END SELF IN CONTACT RUN RECORD ===